"Little Firm, ...Big Results"

 Daniel is a member of the North Carolina State Bar, the North Carolina Bar Association, Wake County Bar Association and Tenth Judicial District Bar and the Wake County Academy of Criminal Trial Lawyers.

-Daniel has more than twenty-six years experience in the private practice of law, and is admitted to practice in all North Carolina State Courts as well as the United States District Court for the Eastern District of North Carolina.
+Daniel has more than twenty-five years experience in the private practice of law, and is admitted to practice in all North Carolina State Courts as well as the United States District Court for the Eastern District of North Carolina.

 Daniel serves several non-profit entities, including serving as a Trustee for The Montessori School of Raleigh.
 He was as a Founding Board Member of The Childs Advocate (now a part of Legal Aid of NC) and Daniel currently serves on the Communications/Technology Committee of the Wake County Bar Association.
 In December 2017, Daniel was elected to serve on the Board of Directors for the Wake County Bar Association and Tenth Judicial District Bar for a three-year term 2018-2020.
 Daniel also serves on the 4All Service Day and Privacy and Data Security Committees of the North Carolina Bar Association.